fnproject/docs/fn/develop/running-fn-client-windows.md

 *       default default         http://host.example.com:8080  <your-dockerhub-id>
 ```

 (6) You are all Set.
 You should be able to make apps, and invoke and deploy functions just like normal.
 Just open a **Command Prompt** window rather than a Terminal window.
-Just follow the tutorial of you choice at: <https://fnproject.io/tutorials/>.
+Just follow the tutorial of your choice at: <https://fnproject.io/tutorials/>.

 ### Note
 Text quoting is different in Windows.
 For example, from a **Command Prompt** window to pass JSON data to your function the command looks like this: